IRS Appeals Process

 The Final Notice of Intent to Levy is the culmination of a long series of notices sent by the IRS to the taxpayer over a period of many months.
 The Notice is sent to the taxpayer by certified mail.
 It comes in three versions: Letter 11, CP-90 or Letter 1058, depending upon the department at the IRS that issued the Notice.

-The Final Notice of Intent to Levy indicates that the taxpayer has 30 days to request a Collection Due Process Hearing.
-This is also called a CDP Hearing.
-The request is made by submitting IRS Form 12153, Request for Collection Due Process Hearing.
+The Final Notice of Intent to Levy indicates that the taxpayer has 30 days to request a Collection Due Process Hearing at the office of appeals.
+This is also called a CDP Hearing and is led by an appeals officer.
+The request is made by submitting IRS Form 12153, Request for Collection Due Process Hearing with the office of appeals.

-I nearly always advise my clients to request a CDP Hearing.
+I nearly always advise my clients to request a CDP Hearing with an appeals officer.

-Once the taxpayer has requested a Collection Due Process hearing, all IRS collection activities will stop.
-This means no more letters and notices from the IRS during the period of the appeal.
+Once the taxpayer has requested a Collection Due Process hearing with the office of appeals, all IRS collection activities will stop.
+This means no more correspondence and notices from the IRS during the period of the appeal.

 Upon receipt of Form 12153, the IRS will forward the taxpayer’s case to a Settlement Officer to work out a resolution.
+An appeals officer who is fair and impartial will be assigned to the case.
 This is very beneficial to the taxpayer, as the negotiation process in IRS Appeals is generally quite effective.

 IRS Appeals Process: What to Do While Waiting

-In addition, the taxpayer should use the time prior to the Hearing to ensure that they are compliant with the requirements for quarterly estimated taxes.
+In addition, the taxpayer should use the time while waiting for appeals to start to ensure that they are compliant with the tax laws about quarterly estimated taxes.
 This generally applies to business owners and independent contractors.
-The IRS will not consider an appeal from taxpayers who are not current with their quarterly taxes.
+The IRS appeals office will not consider taxpayers who are not current with their quarterly taxes.

-If the taxpayer has not been sending in quarterly taxes, they should catch up on the missing payments as soon as possible.
+If the taxpayer has not been sending in quarterly taxes, they should catch up on the missing payments as soon as possible, as required by law.
 Separate payments should be sent to the IRS for each quarter of the current year.
 This can be done on the IRS website or by mail using Form 1040-ES.

-The same is true for businesses: the IRS will not consider an appeal if a business is not making their payroll tax deposits.
+The same is true for businesses: the IRS appeals office will not consider businesses that are not making their payroll tax deposits as required by law.
 The business will need to catch up and pay whatever payments are missing for the current year.

-Once the hearing has been scheduled, the taxpayer will need to submit the following prior the the hearing:
+Once the appeals hearing has been scheduled, the taxpayer will need to submit the following supporting documentation prior the the hearing:

 • Any unfiled tax returns